History, tourist information, and nearby accommodation

 Address: Church Lane, Gawsworth, Macclesfield, Cheshire, England, SK11 9RN

 Attraction Type: Historic House

-Location: off the A536, 3 miles SW of Macclesfield
+Location: Off the A536, 3 miles south-west of Macclesfield

 Website: Gawsworth Hall

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Historic Time Periods:

 Heritage Rated from 1- 5 (low to exceptional) on historic interest

 Gawsworth, St James Church - 0.2 miles (Historic Church)